Abo-Soile/SOILE-Backend/docs/functions.rst

 Time and timers
 ###############

+Time is measured in milliseconds with a precision of +-2 milliseconds in most cases.
+Time is measured in Epoch time, i.e. the number of milliseconds since 00:00:00 1.1.1970.

 **recordts()**

 Returns a timestamp with the current time with millisecond precision.
-Timestamps can easily be compared with basic arithmetic operations.

 **starttimer()**